-You can copy and paste from Excel – but the formulas will be lost.
+You can copy and paste from blocks of cells from Excel - but the formulas will be lost.
 Just the values will be shown.

-You can also copy and paste tables from MS Word or other word processors.
+You can also copy and paste tables or blocks of cells from MS Word, Google Sheets or other word processors.

 Before you have any text in the table, it is easiest to use your keyboard to move the cursor to the first cell and then start typing.
 The table will grow to fit the content.

 To navigate from one cell to the next, press the [Tab] key or arrow on your keyboard or click on the target cell with your mouse.
 If you press the [Tab] key when you are in the last cell, another row will be added.